-and emergency responder Garments meet all applicable NFPA Standard in effect at the time of their manufacture and further warrants that such products are free from any defect in workmanship or any patent material defect.
+LION warrants that its firefighter and emergency responder products meet all applicable NFPA standards in effect at the time of their manufacture and further warrants that such products are free during their useful life from any defect in workmanship or any material defect.

-Conditions of use are outside the control of Starfield LION.
+Conditions of use are outside the control of LION.
 It is the responsibility of the user to inspect and maintain the products to assure they remain fit for their intended purpose.
-In order to maximize the useful life of these products and maintain the warranty. the products are to be used only by appropriately trained personnel following proper firefighting or emergency response techniques and in accordance with the product's warning, use. inspection, maintenance, care, storage, and retirement instructions.
+In order to maximize the useful life of these products and maintain the warranty, the products are to be used only by appropriately trained personnel following proper firefighting or emergency response techniques and in accordance with the product's warning, use, inspection, maintenance, care, storage, and retirement instructions.
 Failure to do so will void the warranty.

-EXCEPT AS SET FORTH ABOVE.
-Starfield LION MAKES NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR USE.
+EXCEPT AS SET FORTH ABOVE, LION MAKES NO OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR ANY PARTICULAR USE.

-Under the above warranties, Starfield LION will repair or replace, at its option, any product which does not meet the above warranties.
-Such repair or replacement will be the purchaser's sole remedy and Starfield LION will not be responsible for any incidental, consequential, or other damages based upon or arising in any way from any breach of the warranties contained herein or the purchaser's use of such product.
+Under the above warranties, LION will repair or replace, at its option, any product which does not meet the above warranties.
+Such repair or replacement will be the purchaser's sole remedy and LION will not be responsible for any incidental, consequential, or other damages based upon or arising in any way from any breach of the warranties contained herein or the purchaser's use of such product.

-These warranty obligations apply only to any product, part, or component which is returned with prior authorization and proof of purchase, and which Starfield LION agrees to be defective as covered by this warranty.
+These warranty obligations apply only to any product, part, or component which is returned with prior authorization and proof of purchase, and which LION agrees to be defective as covered by this warranty.

-The word "product" includes the product itself and any parts or labour furnished by Starfield LION with the sales, delivery. or servicing of the product.
+The word "product" includes the product itself and any parts or labor furnished by LION with the sales, delivery, or servicing of the product.

-USEFUL LIFE: NFPA 1971 performance requirements are based on new, unworn Garments and composites.
-Useful life is the period of time that Garments that have been properly cared for can be expected to provide reasonable limited protection.
+USEFUL LIFE: The period of time that NFPA 1971 Compliant Structural Firefighter Garments, which have been properly cared for, can be expected to provide reasonable limited protection.

-Starfield LION warrants that its firefighter Useful life of Garments can be as little as 3 to 5 years with heavy wear and tear and improper maintenance and/or storage.
 Useful life can be as long as 7 to 10 years if Garments have been subject to relatively lower levels of wear and tear and have been consistently maintained in a regular cleaning and maintenance program and stored properly.
-In compliance with NFPA 1851, Garments or Garment elements must be retired no more than 10 years from the date of manufacture A Garment should be retired when the costs of repair would exceed 50% of the replacement cost.
+Useful life of Garments can be as little as 3 to 5 years with heavy wear and tear or improper maintenance and/or storage.
+In compliance with NFPA 1851, Garments or Garment elements must be retired no more than 10 years from the date of manufacture.
+A Garment should be retired when the costs of repair would exceed 50% of the replacement cost.